-The PEN is planning for its second General conference to take place in Leeds in the summer of 2018.
+The PEN is planning for its second General conference to take place at Leeds University to be held in the School of Earth and Environment from 19 - 22 June 2018.
 The conference will gather members from around the world to discuss the network's themes from statistics to Palaeoclimate reconstructions.
+For up-to-date information please check the conference home page.

 The Bayesian Inference in Stochastic Processes (BISP) meeting is a long running series of meetings which started in 1998.
 It attracts a statistical audience of people working in a mixture of theoretical and applied problems.
 The PEN session will include three talks from Andrew Parnell, Jochen Voss and Paul Blackwell on a mixture of palaeoclimate modelling topics from a statistical perspective.